guusj/books/Warbreaker_BrandonSanderson.md

 _Though, things are a little different at night_, she thought, smiling.
 It felt very conspiratorial of her to be teaching him letters.
 She had a secret that she was keeping from the rest of the kingdom, a secret that involved one of the most powerful men in the entire world.
 That gave her a thrill.
 She supposed she should have been more worried.
 Indeed, in her more thoughtful moments, the reality behind Bluefingers’s warnings did worry her.
 That’s why she had come to the scribes’ quarters.
 _I wonder why the bedchamber is out here_, she thought. _Outside the main body of the palace, in the black part._
 Either way, the servants’ section of the palace—God King’s bedchamber excluded—was the last place the scribes expected to be disturbed by their queen.
 Siri noticed that some of her serving women looked apologetically at the men in the room as Siri arrived at the doors on the far side.
 A servant opened the door for her, and she entered the room beyond.
-A relaxed group of priests stood leafing through books in the mediumsized chamber.
+A relaxed group of priests stood leafing through books in the medium-sized chamber.
 They looked over at her.
 One dropped his book to the floor in shock.
 “I,” Siri proclaimed, “want some books!”
 The priests stared at her.
 “Books?” one finally asked.
 “Yes,” Siri said, hands on hips.
 “This is the palace library, is it not?”